Key takeaways

 Stress can affect almost every aspect of your health, from your mental function to your physical well-being.
 It’s also closely linked to erectile dysfunction and other sexual performance issues.

-When you’re stressed, your body undergoes changes on a hormonal level, including a ramping up of your production of the hormone cortisol.
+When you’re stressed, your body changes a hormonal level, including a ramping up of your production of the hormone cortisol.
 When your cortisol levels are high, you may be more at risk of experiencing anxiety and depression, both of which can affect sexual function.

 You can reduce stress by practising relaxation exercises, staying active and spending time with your friends and family.